robert-anderson/M7/README.md

 # Usage
-The program takes all run time variables through the command line interface.
-The command line options available can be listed by executing the debug or release binaries with the -h or --help option.

-Complex configurations can become cumbersome to manage on the command line directly, so particular run time configurations can easily be split over multiple lines in a shell script.
+The program takes all run time variables by parsing a YAML configuration file.
+To run a calculation specified by `config.yaml`, simply pass the path to `config.yaml` as the only command line argument to the M7 binary.
+Otherwise, if no argument is specified, the complete specification for the configuration document is written to standard output.
+Piping this output to `less -RS` may aid the user in searching for particular options.

 If the user chooses, the python/ directory contains a simple and convenient wrapper which encapsulates all options, and can handle the execution of distributed instances of M7.

 # General remarks for contributing developers